geoglrb/vr-prototype-workshop/README.md

 - For windows, an .exe file will be downloaded for you to install
 - Open the folder you designed for your downloads, file the system appropriate file (pkg or exe) and double click the file to install Node and it’s helper applications
 - You may need to restart your terminal application after installing
-- Confirm the install with the following command
+- Confirm the install with the following CLI command:
   - `node -v`
   - A version number should be returned.